 The rising-sun insignias are pretty thick decals, there are also considerably thin small decals.
 I have various decal softening items, I don’t know what is the best match for these decals till testing.
 A small decal on the underside partially melted with a strong softener, so I stuck a different one.

-Finally finished the zero fighter.
+Finally finished the zero fighters.
 It took time to complete by moving home or relocating the home page on the way of building it.
 This time, I built the Zero in the Battle of the Philippine Sea, June 19, 1944.
 Carrier Junyo, Lead ship of Carrier Div.
 2, 652nd Fighter Group.

 Using black blue for this Zero fighter inking.
-I wonder the inking best color on the basic paint dark green.
+I wonder the inking best color on the basic paint is dark green.
 When I built Raiden, which body color was also dark green, I choose a light color for the inking, I like that finishing, but this time I try darker color.

 I tried peeling off silver paint first time on the aircraft model.
 I thought that painting would not peel off so much because the care of the carrier-based aircraft is nearly perfect, so I tried to practice just for the area to get on and off on the left side.
 It may be slightly unbalanced because the aircraft is generally clean.

-I thought it was a trouble because there are plenty of figures, but it is quite fun to start making.
+I thought it was trouble because there are plenty of figures, but it is quite fun to start making.
 Well, it is Tamiya, I guess inheriting the spirit of the military miniature series also in 1/48 airplane kits.

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.